$26.00

 "A rich and bewitching novel.
 Kathryn Bromwich has spun up a delicate world that interrogates the dark side of love, the wild power of nature, and the strength it takes to break free."

-Sarah Rose Etter, author of The Book of X
+Sarah Rose Etter, author of The Book of X and Ripe

 "A profound and disquieting portrait of isolation and existence at the borderlands: between cultures, past and present, civilization and wilderness.
 Through a delicate twining of deliberate, precise storytelling and rich, lyrical detail, Kathryn Bromwich has crafted a captivating and beguiling fable in reverse — a story that feels like it's existed forever, just waiting for her to write it down."